strengthsynth/strengthsynth.github.io/_posts/2021-06-03-threefoods.md

 Some other impressive components of bone broth include proline and glycine:

 <br/>
 >*Glycine is a precursor of things like creatine!
-It’s important for your immune system, it plays a role as a neurotransmitter, it assists your digestion/the absorption of fats, it can have anti-inflammatory and anticancer activity and is important for RNA and DNA pathways (epigenetics) (RAZAK ET AL., 2017).*
+It’s important for your immune system, it plays a role as a neurotransmitter, it assists your digestion/the absorption of fats, it can have anti-inflammatory and anticancer activity and is important for RNA and DNA pathways (epigenetics) (Razak et al., 2017).*

 <br/>